-Торіс Short-term targets (by 2026) Medium-term targets (by 2030) Long-term targets (by 2050) Carbon Footprint Reduction Implement the GLEC Framework for all transport modes and cover Scope 1, 2, and 3 emissions.
+Topic Short-term targets (by 2026) Medium-term targets (by 2030) Long-term targets (by 2050) Carbon Footprint Reduction Implement the GLEC Framework for all transport modes and cover Scope 1, 2, and 3 emissions.
 Ensure independent third-party verification for Scope 1, 2, and 3 emissions.
 Achieve a 20% reduction in Scope 1 emissions (absolute and relative) and a 10% reduction in Scope 3 emissions from road transport, using 2022 as the baseline.
 Achieve a 100% reduction and certification of Scope 1, 2, and 3 emissions, aiming for a zero-emission footprint across all operations.
 Energy efficiency and Scope 2 emissions reduction Initiate efforts to reduce Scope 2 emissions, starting with a focus on primary facilities.
-Fully abate Scope 2 emissions across all company branches, leveraging renewable energy sources Sustain zero Scope 2 emissions across all facilities, powered entirely by renewable energy sources
+Fully abate Scope 2 emissions across all company branches, leveraging renewable energy sources Sustain zero Scope 2 emissions across all facilities, powered entirely by renewable energy sources phasizes a shared duty to minimize greenhouse gas emissions.
+This commitment underpins the Company's systematic strategy to assess and address environmental impacts as the first step in redefining its sustainability journey.
+The operating expenditures we incurred to implement our Environmental and Energy policy amount to more than € 5 million, allowing us to pursue the ambitious objectives previously described.

 Gruber Logistics is increasingly attuned to its environmental responsibilities, acknowledging the profound impact of its operations and the urgency for sustainable development.
-As both a buyer and provider of freight services, the company emphasizes a shared duty to minimize greenhouse gas emissions.
-This commitment underpins the Company's systematic strategy to assess and address environmental impacts as the first step in redefining its sustainability journey.
-The operating expenditures we incurred to implement our Environmental and Energy policy amount to more than € 4 million, allowing us to pursue the ambitious objectives previously described.
+As both a buyer and provider of freight services, the company em-